WooCommerce is definitely one of the best WordPress plugins to create an e-commerce store.

 If you find any of the above-listed issues on your WooCommerce store, you must ask your website builder to fix them before making your website live.

 For every WooCommerce website, it’s important to have a responsive design.
 A mobile-friendly (responsive) design empowers the website to cater to a wide range of audiences.

-Various online studies & researches have shown that more than 50% of the traffic on any e-commerce website comes from smart devices such as mobiles & tablets.
+Various online studies & research have shown that more than 50% of the traffic on any e-commerce website comes from smart devices such as mobiles & tablets.
 Given this situation, you could lose a large piece of the pie if your WooCommerce store is not responsive.

 There are several advantages of a responsive e-commerce store such as: